Klaipėda University: Structure

 Klaipėda University owns Brabander – the largest Lithuanian exploratory – sail training vessel, designed for students’ practice and marine expeditions.
 On 18 January 2008 by the decision of University Senate an independent structural element – laboratory scientific research and training sailing vessel BRABANDER was established.
 The university also owns the yacht Odisėja for marine expeditions and sail training.
 On 14 November 2014 acquired a new special research vessel Mintis which was funded by the project “Creation of Marine Valley Nucleus and the Renewal of Studies Infrastructure (JŪRA)”.

 International cooperation

-Klaipeda University established the International Relations Office in 1992.
+Klaipėda University established the International Relations Office in 1992.
 It helps to implement the university's policy concerning its relations with foreign higher education institutions.

+In 2019, Klaipėda University joined the EU-CONEXUS which is an international alliance of coastal cities universities aiming to enhance cooperation between them.